 Graduate Faculty members are listed under the specific discipline most closely allied with their graduate faculty status which may not necessarily reflect the department in which current appointment is held.

-Ed A. Malone, Professor
+Edward A. Malone, Professor

 PHD Southern Illinois University Carbondale

-Kathryn Michele Northcut, Associate Professor
+Kathryn Michele Northcut, Professor

 PHD Texas Tech University